THEXN/TShock/Installation-Instructions.md

 ## Frequently Asked Questions & Problems

-* **Q: I get an error about a hash not being found!** A: You're running the patcher on an already patched or out of date version of the server.
-* **Q: The process requires elevation!** A: Run the patcher as administrator or move the patcher and the server files to a folder you have write access to.
-* **Q: Function/class not found!** A: Make sure XNAHelpers.dll is inside the ServerPlugins folder and TerrariaServerAPI.dll is in the same folder as the server itself.
-Also make sure you aren't intermingling old versions of XNAHelpers and TerrariaServerAPI.
+* **Q: Function/class not found!** A: Make sure you have the latest version of TShock and TerrariaServer.
-* **Q: Linux?** A: We don't support it, as we're a mod and we have no desire to re-create the entire XNA libraries.
-Our biggest suggestion is to virtualize Windows Server 2008 R2 with .NET framework 4 and XNA 4.
+* **Q: Linux?** A: As of version 3.2.8.0831, TShock can run in Mono.
 * **Q: Encryption/Hash algorithm not supported on Windows XP.** A: In the configuration file, change the hash algorithm to sha256 or md5.